-A vital leader of the Pre-Raphaelite Brotherhood, William Holman Hunt radically changed the face of 19th century British art.
-Following the ideas of the naturalist and writer John Ruskin, his daring and adventurous art broke away from classical conventions, focussing instead on the innocence, morality and realism of Medieval art.
-The melancholy romance of Hunt’s lovelorn, Arthurian heroines and ethereal Biblical saints set amidst a tangled wilderness, helped define the Arts and Crafts era, with enduring imagery that continues to inspire and influence today.
+A vital leader of the Pre-Raphaelite Brotherhood, William Holman Hunt radically changed the face of 19th-century British art.
+Following the ideas of the naturalist and writer John Ruskin, his daring and adventurous art broke away from classical conventions, focussing instead on the innocence, morality, and realism of Medieval art.
+The melancholy romance of Hunt’s lovelorn, Arthurian heroines, and ethereal Biblical saints set amidst a tangled wilderness, helped define the Arts and Crafts era, with enduring imagery that continues to inspire and influence today.

 William Holman Hunt was born in London in 1827 to relatively poor parents; his father was a warehouse manager who often struggled to get by.
 Hunt’s family were strict Christians, instilling a religious belief in their son that would stay with him for life.
-As a child he avidly read Biblical stories which lit up his imagination.
+As a child, he avidly read Biblical stories which lit up his imagination.
 When he was just 12 years old, Hunt was instructed by his family to take up work as an office clerk.
 Five years later, Hunt finally persuaded his parents to allow him to attend art school at London’s Royal Academy in 1845.

 Forming a Brotherhood

 At the Royal Academy Hunt met the painters John Everett Millais and Dante Gabriel Rossetti, who would become lifelong friends.
 The three men shared a disdain for the entrenched, traditional teaching methods of the Academy, which focussed on copying classical ideals and working against heavy, dark backgrounds.
-Together they founded the Pre-Raphaelite Brotherhood, which revived the pure simplicity and honest morality of Medieval ideas, pre-, or before, Raphael, the Renaissance and industrialisation.
+Together they founded the Pre-Raphaelite Brotherhood, which revived the pure simplicity and honest morality of Medieval ideas, pre-, or before, Raphael, the Renaissance, and industrialization.
 They were also greatly influenced by the ideas of John Ruskin, who urged artists to find the real truth of life in nature.

-Morality, Legend and Romance
+Morality, Legend, and Romance

-Hunt and his contemporaries developed a way of painting on a white background with clear, sparkling colours, while closely observing and copying nature with minutely accurate attention to detail.
-Hunt’s subject matter came from various sources including Arthurian legends, Romanticist or Medieval poetry and Biblical texts, or even his own stories, usually with a moralising message, while he and his fellow Pre-Raphaelites painted muses from life who were tall, dreamy and pale, with long, flowing locks of wild hair.
+Hunt and his contemporaries developed a way of painting on a white background with clear, sparkling colors, while closely observing and copying nature with minutely accurate attention to detail.
+Hunt’s subject matter came from various sources including Arthurian legends, Romanticist or Medieval poetry and Biblical texts, or even his own stories, usually with a moralizing message, while he and his fellow Pre-Raphaelites painted muses from life who were tall, dreamy and pale, with long, flowing locks of wild hair.

 Discovering the Holy Land